 With the help of Jandre, who juiced all the lemons, after some photo-taking, Tom and I got to work making the Lemon Drop martinis, after everyone who wanted one, eight out of ten, specified if they’d preferred Bombay Gin or Seagram’s Vodka (the only vodka brand we could find at the local liquor shop).

 “Shaken, not stirred,” we made the martinis which everyone seemed to enjoy, several asking for seconds a while later.
 Rita was busy in last-minute preparations for the fantastic meal she’d prepared while Kathy and Louise also helped in the kitchen.

 The festive nature of this special night was easily felt by all.
 The spirit of Christmas wafting through our heads, coupled with the smells of great food, the sights of the decorative setting, and the joyful nature of each one of us in attendance, created a night we’ll never forget.

 |Danie and Louise.|

-And what can we say to Rita and Gerhard that could possibly extol the depth of our appreciation?
-Thank you didn’t seem sufficient enough but for now, we hugged, we praised the amazing job and hard work in putting it all together and we walked out the door, looking forward to today when they’re joining us tonight for Christmas Eve dinner.
+And what can we say to Rita and Gerhard that could praise the depth of our appreciation?
+Thank you didn’t seem sufficient enough, but for now, we hugged, we praised the fantastic job and hard work in putting it all together, and we walked out the door, looking forward to today when they’re joining us tonight for Christmas Eve dinner.